trifork/riack/README.md

 You can do this by passing some options to cmake which is hard to remember ;) I recommend to just edit src\cmake\Modules\FindProtoBufC.cmake lines 19 & 20.

+##Examples
+To se examples of this look in the examples directory.
+Before the examples can run you must place the compiled library files in the precompiled folder (see the precompiled/README.md file for details).

 ##Tests
+To make all tests succeed you need a running riak server with eleveldb backend.
-To run the test first input an ip/port in src/CMakeLists.txt line 4 & 5 and rerun cmake When ready you can simply do a make test.
+If your server is running on localhost with port 8081 set as protocol buffer port, you can run it right away, if not you need to input the ip and port in src/CMakeLists.txt line 4 & 5 and rerun cmake
+When ready you can simply do a make test.
 (on windows just choose the correct build target in Visual Studio)

 ##Disclamer
 This is a sparetime project, so if you so a silly bug don't blame my employer, instead make a pull request ;)